anandkasyap/localstack-demo/README.md

 ## Testing LocalStack with awslocal

-The scripts folder have some scripts to do basic testing such as
+The scripts folder has some scripts to do basic testing such as

 - Writing text to a Firehose Stream
 - Writing a file to a Firehose Stream
 - Writing an object to a S3 Bucket
 - Listing contents of a S3 Bucket
+- Testing Bucket Notification when an object is put in the S3 bucket.

 ### write-text-into-firehose.sh